 o.61.
+SEMI and medical delegate duties

-1. The functions of the SEMI delegates include the strict and complete organisation of the weapon control and the installations of events.
-They have the obligation to see that the Rules are adhered to and cannot themselves decide on any departure from the Rules except when circumstances arise in which it is absolutely impossible to apply them.
+- 1. The functions of the SEMI delegate include the strict and complete organisation of the weapon control and the installations of events.
+They have the obligation to see that the Rules are adhered to and cannot themselves decide on any departure from the Rules except when circumstances arise in which it is absolutely impossible to apply them - 2.
+SEMI delegates are responsible for organising the aspects of equipment and installations at events and ensuring that they run smoothly.